dustedmtl/lastu/USAGE.md

 Allowed operators:
  - string: `=` `!=` `in` `like`
    - word `NOT` can be prepended to `in` and `like`
+   - the use of the LIKE operator is generally not recommended
+   - for IN, the value may contain comma-separated values
  - numeric: `=` `!=` `<` `>` `<=` `>=`

+Shortcuts
+ - the following keys have shortcuts:
+   - `freq` for `frequency`
+   - `case` for `nouncase`

-Keys, operators and values are case-sensitive (this will change in the future):
+Keys, operators and values are case-insensitive.
+The cases for the data based on the underlying UD data:
  - all keys and operators are lowercase.
  - values are also lowercase, except..
    - Word classes (PoS) are uppercase (`NOUN`)
    - UD morphogical features such as case and clitic are titlecase (`Ine`, `Ko`)

+The query parser will convert all the user-supplied values to the appropriate case.

 TBD:
- - handle cases of input automatically
  - List of UD tags etc
+ - Explain AUX/VERB handling
+ - Examples

 ### Input and output